Skip to Content

 FileFile path and line number where the issue was found

-ScannerWhich scanner detected it (Semgrep, Trivy, etc.)
+ScannerWhich scanner detected it (SAST, SCA, etc.)

 CWECommon Weakness Enumeration reference